blues/sparrow-reference-web-app/README.md

 > **NOTE** Event routing only happens when Notehub receives an event, therefore your Sparrow hardware needs to generate new data and send it to Notehub for Notehub to invoke your route.

-### Setup a Project Dashbaord URL to your tunnel
+### Set up a Project Dashboard URL to your tunnel

 - Visit [Notehub](https://notehub.io) and open the project you’re using for your Sparrow app.
 - Select **Settings** in the navigation on the left-hand side of the screen.
-- Scroll down to **Device Dashbaord URL**.
+- Scroll down to **Device Dashboard URL**.
 - Click the pencil icon to edit the URL, and paste the localtunnel or ngrok URL you copied earlier followed by `api/go?gateway=[device]&sensor=[sensor]&pin=[pin]`.
 For example, `https://bb18-217-180-218-163.ngrok.io/api/go?gateway=[device]&sensor=[sensor]&pin=[pin]`.
 - Click the checkmark on the right to save the changes.

-Now that you have both a tunnel, route and Device dashbaord URL in place, your last step to get up and running is to create the database itself.
+Now that you have both a tunnel, route and Device dashboard URL in place, your last step to get up and running is to create the database itself.

 ### Database